tn334/ProjectPassword/Deliverables/Deliverable1.md

 - Ability to use short phrase to login (Must have)
 - Simple user interface to indicate effectiveness of security (Nice to have)

+### Interview 7

+**Interviewer:** Michael Vertin\
+**Interviewee:** Anthony Vertin, Secondary Education Major\
+**When:** 02/09/2023

+**Customer segments:** I chose this person because they do not know a lot about how computers work but spend a lot of time on different accounts.

+**Key insights:**

+- Interviewee has at least 20 passwords for accounts.
+- Interviewee is very uncomfortable with biometric passwords, and are not worried about having their account compromised.

+**Representative quotes:**

+- "I do not use most of my accounts, so I forget most of my passwords."

+**Assessment:**

+- Utilize only one simple phrase to authenticate login (Nice to have)

+### Interview 8

+**Interviewer:** Michael Vertin\
+**Interviewee:** Shane Vertin, Computer Background\
+**When:** 02/12/2023

+**Customer segments:** I chose this interviewee because they are experienced with computers, and have developed smaller programs that use text passwords.

+**Key insights:**

+- Interviewee has many inactive accounts, and struggles to remember passwords of less used accounts.
+- Interviewee thinks they do not have a consistent typing pattern.

+**Representative quotes:**

+- "What if I type really inconsistently?
+Sometimes I will type with just one hand, or type really slow."
+- "I have a lot of inactive accounts, like 6 facebook accounts I don't log into, but for accounts I have used in the last year I have more than 20 passwords."

+**Assessment:**

+- Efficient and secure method to login to accounts with consistently (Nice to have)

 ## 4. Final value proposition and consumer segments

 **Final Value Proposition:**